jacobsaltzman/rails-project/README.md

 ## Description

-This project is a full stack web application built with a React frontend, PostgresSQL, and a Ruby on Rails backend that allows users to borrow instruments from the library and share their experiences with the community.
+This project is a full stack web application built with a React frontend, PostgresSQL database, and a Ruby on Rails backend that allows users to borrow instruments from the library and share their experiences with the community.